Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 morrisparks.net

-Nathan Cooper built this gristmill in 1826, and it’s one of the only remaining restored water-powered mills in NJ.
-Step back in time during a 45-minute tour led by a costumed master miller who will run the mill’s machinery.
+Nathan Cooper built this gristmill in 1826, and it’s one of the only remaining restored waterpowered mills in NJ.
+During a 45-minute tour led by a costumed master miller, you’ll see the machinery run in action.

 DA VINCI SCIENCE CENTER